microsoft/msquic/docs/Diagnostics.md

 # Trace Collection

-For functional problems, generally logging is the best way to diagnose problems.
+For debugging issues, generally logging is the best way to diagnose problems.
 MsQuic has extensive logs in the code to facilitate debugging.

 ## Windows